+Amount: \$2,500

-Sponsor: SmileMarketing Amount: \$500 Closing Date: March 15, 2019 Description: Scholarship is open to students currently enrolled in an accredited dental school or pre-dental program.
-Applicant must submit an essay on what role they believe the internet will play on their dental career.
+Closing Date: March 23, 2019

+Description: Scholarship is open to students with disabilities who are enrolled in a two or four-year college or university in the United States.
+Student must submit an essay on the topic of the Social Security Disability

+Income Program.